Manta-Network/docs/docs/guides/MantaPay.md

 <br/>

 ### Send Private Assets to a zkAddress
     Press the private-public toggle button at the top of the form, so that you can send tokens from your zkAddress instead of your public address.
    <div style={{textAlign: 'center'}}>
     <img alt="toggle_public_private" src="/img/guides/toggle_public_private.png" width="50%"/>
    </div>
    <br/>

    Select the token you want to send, enter the amount you are sending, and enter the destination zkAddress.
-If you need an example zkAddress to send to, you can send to yourself (click on the copy icon next to your zkAddress), or to this example zkAddress:

-   `DfZHqhfhtvjSxGY3c6UBnfDAPYCyF8xz9G4bHTHfCrYE`

 :::note
-zkAddresses and public addresses have a different format, and are not interchageable!
+zkAddresses and public addresses have a different format, and are not interchangeable!
 You cannot send a private transfer to a public address, or a public transfer to a private address.
 :::

-   Now click "Private Transfer" to begin the transaction.
+   Click "Private Transfer" to begin the transaction.
    <div style={{textAlign: 'center'}}>
     <img alt="private_transfer" src="/img/guides/private_transfer.png" width="50%"/>
    </div>
 <br/>
-   Signer will prompt you to enter your password and approve the transaction.
+   ner will prompt you to enter your password and approve the transaction.
 Once approved, it will build a zero knowledge proof.
 <br/>
 <br/>
    <div style={{textAlign: 'center'}}>